London was fabulous, and I arrived in this new decade of my life with all the panache I’d hoped for!

 If you’ve been reading my blog for awhile, you probably know that I name all of my jewelry.
 Zelda Fitzgerald was an iconic American flapper, and wife of my favorite American author, F. Scott Fitzgerald.
 It’s the perfect Jazz Age name for such an Art Deco beauty!

 Zelda Fitzgerald is an English Art Deco sapphire and diamond ring from the 1920s.
 The center 3.50 carat natural, untreated sapphire is surrounded by twenty old cut diamonds, and more sapphires, all set in an intricate platinum basketwork setting.

 She used to belong to a woman with much bigger fingers than mine, so we went out to lunch while she was being resized.
 During this trip, we discovered the best ever (and oldest existing) vegetarian restaurant in London… a place on Soho Square called Govinda’s, it’s run by Hare Krishnas!
 How cool is that?

 I’m still figuring out how to wear Zelda… like Elizabeth Taylor and Little Edie, she’s a bit ostentatious.
-But unlike those two, she can pass as a wedding/engagement ring.
 I’ve been wearing her interchangeably with Jackie Kennedy, but it’s hard work choosing Jackie over Zelda.
-If Zelda had been in Farringdons’ window the day I spied Jackie, Zelda would’ve been my engagement ring.
+If Zelda had been in the shop window the day I spied Jackie, Zelda would’ve been my engagement ring.
 Timing is everything with antiques, and living in Denmark doesn’t help with that.

 I just love imagining her on the hand of a fabulous flapper in 1920s London, maybe she even partied with Scott and Zelda, or hung out with Harry Selfridge.
 A very special piece for a very special birthday… start as you mean to go on, I bet this decade will be my best yet!